 Starting from €100 a month for hot desk space, up to €650 for a private office, there are lots of options to suit all needs.
 This is definitely one to consider if you’re looking to network, as much as work-work!

 Made for tech solopreneurs, Dog Patch Labs is an innovative hub for those looking to grow and scale.
-Located in the heart of Dublin’s digital docklands, its the perfect spot for rubbing shoulders with like-minded others, as well as meeting businesses with domain names in Ireland.
+Located in the heart of Dublin’s digital docklands, its the perfect spot for rubbing shoulders with like-minded others, as well as meeting businesses with domain registration Ireland.

 Covering 40,000 sq ft, there’s plenty of breakout space, quiet zones and meeting areas.
 This makes it a highly desirable space for those who need an impressive place for work meetings and catch ups.
 For a typical monthly membership package, expect to pay between €200 to €400.